BELIEVE AND PREPARE

 BELIEVE AND PREPARE: MENTOR TEACHER CADRE

 Recognizing the importance of building a cadre of trained mentors – expert classroom teachers – to support new and developing educators, the Department launched a statewide training opportunity in fall 2017.
-In 2017-2018, nearly 500 mentor teachers will receive professional development to support yearlong classroom residents and other teachers-in-training.
-Additional mentors were trained in 2018-2019 and 2019-2020 building Louisiana’s cadre of trained mentors to over 1,800 by 2020.
+In 2017-2018, nearly 500 mentor teachers received professional development to support yearlong classroom residents and other teachers-in-training.
+Additional mentors were trained in future years.
+Louisiana currently has over 3,000 credntialed Mentors.

 To learn more, visit